 COVID-19 has changed the way life and works looks for the nation.
 The National Science Foundation’s (NSF) Green Bank Telescope (GBT) is no different.
 When a lightning strike from spring storms damaged equipment on the world’s largest fully-steerable radio telescope, staff developed a plan that would allow them to complete repairs safely in a very confined space.(more…)

 In response to the governors of New Mexico, Virginia, and West Virginia closing the schools in those states, the National Radio Astronomy Observatory (NRAO) and the Green Bank Observatory (GBO) are closing their facilities in all three states.
 The closures affect the staffs and the visitor centers at the National Science Foundation’s Karl G. Jansky Very Large Array (VLA) in New Mexico, the Robert C. Byrd Green Bank Telescope (GBT) in Green Bank, WV, and NRAO Headquarters in Charlottesville, VA.(more…)

-In response to the health concerns posed by the coronavirus COVID-19, the Green Bank Observatory has postponed all public programs and events, and closed the Science Center to visitors.
+In response to the health concerns posed by COVID-19, the Green Bank Observatory has postponed all public programs and events, and closed the Science Center to visitors.

 Virtual tours, live streams, and video updates on Observatory news and education are being offered, tune in here.

 As this situation continues to evolve, please check back for updates.(more…)